cmd-source/MS2-Sights/README.md

 ![CSS](assets/img/cssvalidator.JPG)

-- The lightbox CSS was not passed in the validator as it was not written by me but is required when using the Lightbox API.
-I have attributed the credit for this to Lightbox.
+- The Lightbox CSS was not passed in the validator as it was not written by me but is required when using the Lightbox API.
+I have attributed the credit for this to Lightbox and the file is clearly identified.

-However testing with the JSHint validator highlighted issues that I couldnt change as the code was fufilling the functions it was intended for.
+Testing with the JSHint validator highlighted issues that I couldnt change as the code was fufilling the functions it was intended for.

-- The below issues were highlighted even though the code provides the correct functionality.
+- The below issues were highlighted even though the code provides the correct functionality, I believe they are very minor issues.

 ![emailjs](assets/img/emailjs.JPG)

-- The below two issues were highlighted when using the Leaflet API even though the functionality requires L, $ was needed to provide toggling for the buttons on the page.

 ![maps](assets/img/mapsjs.JPG)

-- The javascript for my hompage passed without any issues.

 ![hompage](assets/img/java.JPG)

+The Lightbox Javascript was not passed in the validator as it was not written by me but is required when using the Lightbox API.
+I have attributed the credit for this to Lightbox and the file is clearly identified.

+### Deployment

+#### How to deploy this project:
+1. Create a github account.
+2. Install the Gitpod extention.
+3. Navigate to the repository where the project is stored.
+4. Click on the green Gitpod button to create a workplace where the project can be worked on.

+#### How to clone and deploy this project:
+1. Navigate to the repository where the project is stored.
+2. Click on the Code button which will give the option to download the contect and the url.
+3. Copy the url.
+4. In your chosen IDE in the terminal type "git clone (followed by the copied url).

 ## Credts:
 - Logo [pixabay](https://cdn.pixabay.com/photo/2020/07/17/12/25/compass-5413948_1280.png)